Dan-J-D/wgmesh/README.md

 > Secure, peer-to-peer, decentralized mesh networking using WireGuard and libp2p.

 ## ✨ Overview
-**Wgmesh** is a lightweight tool that transforms a collection of nodes into a **distributed, encrypted, and decentralized mesh network.** It combines [WireGuard](https://www.wireguard.com/)'s fast, secure VPN tunneling with [libp2p](https://libp2p.io/)'s powerful peer-to-peer networking to form a resilient overlay mesh -- no central server required.
+**wgmesh** is a lightweight tool that transforms a collection of nodes into a **distributed, encrypted, and decentralized mesh network.** It combines [WireGuard](https://www.wireguard.com/)'s fast, secure VPN tunneling with [libp2p](https://libp2p.io/)'s powerful peer-to-peer networking to form a resilient overlay mesh -- no central server required.

 Perfect for:
 - 🌍 Distributed VPN mesh networks